ptv-logistics/xserverjs/boilerplate/Readme.md

 ### Basic Setups for Map Widgets

-This section contains temples to initialize a basic xMapServer-2 base map.
+This section contains templates to initialize a basic xMapServer-2 base map.

 #### Leaflet Basic Setup